nextleap-project/countermitm/source/new.rst

   are still impossible.

   A malicious verified contact may inject MITM keys.
+  Say Bob when adding Carol as a new member, sends a prepared MITM key.
+  We refer to this as a Bob in the middle attack to illustrate that a peer is involved in the attack.

-  We note, however,
+  We note,
-  that such an infiltrator (say Bob when adding Carol as a new member), will have to sign the message containing the gossip fake keys.
+  that Bob, will have to sign the message containing the gossip fake keys.
   If Carol performs a verification with Alice, she can use Bob's signature to prove that Bob gossiped the wrong key for Alice.